jethrocarr/echonetlite-hvac-mqtt-service/README.md

 # Incompatible Hardware

 * Mitsubishi MAC-559IF-E & MAC-558IF-E - only MAC-568IF-E has the additional
-  support for the ECHONET Lite protocol.
+  support for the ECHONET Lite protocol (as of time of writing).

 # Configuration & Operation